 Bakuchiol evens skin tone so reduces the appearance of dark spots or areas of hyperpigmentation.

-This balancing property of Babchi on skin’s pigments is what helps people with vitilgo.
+This balancing property of Babchi Seed Oil on skin’s pigments is what helps people with vitiligo.

 Bakuchiol and dermatologists

-Yes, Dermatologists love Bakuchiol, becasue it isn’t as drying or irritating as retinol.
+Yes, Dermatologists love Bakuchiol, because it isn’t as drying or irritating as retinol.

 “Studies have shown that bakuchiol helps prevent fine lines and wrinkles, helps with pigmentation, elasticity and firmness,” says New York-based dermatologist Debra Jaliman.

 “It stimulates collagen and elastin synthesis.
 Prolonged use has shown to decrease roughness and dryness.”
 It’s also versatile—Jaliman recommends bakuchiol to clients with all skin types.

 A double-blind study reported in the British Journal of Dermatology assigned one trial group bakuchiol and another group retinol.
 After 12 weeks of application, both the bakuchiol and the retinol group’s skin showed a “significant” but equal decrease in wrinkles and hyperpigmentation.
 But the retinol users “reported more facial skin scaling and stinging.”
 In general skin irritation, or even burning, is one of the major possible drawbacks of retinol, especially if you have dermatological conditions like rosacea and eczema.